 You want to own what you paid for outright, not rent it from a platform forever.

-The growing-out problem.
+The hidden cost is the growing-out problem.
 Many businesses start on a builder, succeed, and then hit its limits at exactly the moment the website matters most.
-Rebuilding later often costs more than building it properly once.
+Rebuilding later often costs more than building it properly once, because you are also migrating content and rankings under time pressure.

 Ask one question: is the website a nice-to-have, or is it meant to win you customers?